jmatss/lang/README.md

 ### Struct
 Compiles into a regular C struct, no reordering of the members are done.
+The generics are "static dispatch" which means that the generic types are determined at compile time and a copy of the struct is created for every unique instance of a generic implementation.

 #### Declaration
 ```